dalmaboros/dalmaboros.github.io/_posts/2017-03-01-9_ways_to_learn_effectively.markdown

 * The Focused Mode is a concentrated, focused form of thinking.
 It lets you 'consume' new topics.
 * The Diffuse Mode is a relaxed, unfocused form of thinking.
 It helps your brain 'digest' these topics to make new connections with pre-existing neural pathways.
 * Both modes are critical for effective learning.
-* When you start to feel frustrated or 'saturated' it's time to enter the Diffuse Mode.
+* When you start to feel frustrated or 'saturated,' it's time to enter the Diffuse Mode.
 Trying to keep learning at this point will be a waste of your time, it just won't work.
 * Examples of activities that trigger the Diffuse Mode of thinking:
-* * Sleep, exercise, going for a walk, dancing, showering, anything that isn't a focused activity that lets your mind wander
+ * Sleep, exercise, going for a walk, dancing, showering, anything that isn't a focused activity that lets your mind wander

 **2. Create Understanding**
 * Ask yourself: Do you really understand the material?
 Or are you just blindly memorizing?